How we keep you informed

 Following concerns received from local residents about the visibility and safety of the stone road bridge on St Mellons Road and the speed of traffic over this bridge, we have been liaising with Newport City Council on the issues.
 Newport Council have now confirmed the findings of their site appraisal and have advised as follows:

-“The existing signage, which was only recently installed, provides clear information to drivers in respect of the hazard ahead and indicates that the narrow section can only accommodate single file traffic.
+“The existing signage, provides clear information to drivers in respect of the hazard ahead and indicates that the narrow section can only accommodate single file traffic.
 Carriageway edge lining is also present which serves to draw drivers attention to the reduced width of the carriageway, and there are ‘slow’ markings on each approach to the bridge.

 At the time of the most recent site visit, there was little sign of damage to highway structures, debris from cars or skid marks on the road to indicate drivers stopping abruptly alluding to the presence of an consistent problem.
 Given the measures that are already present, any additional traffic signing or road markings are therefore likely to prove merely cosmetic and achieve little in terms of effecting any noticeable improvement.
 A majority of drivers will be local to the area and aware of this particular hazard, and having been provided with the necessary information by traffic signing, it is then their responsibility to assimilate it and proceed accordingly.

-There have been two recorded injury collisions at this location within the last five years, only one of these occurring within the last three years.
+There have been two recorded injury collisions at this location in five years.
 Both collisions resulted in injuries to vehicle occupants that were classified as slight.
 Therefore in view of the above, it is not possible to justify the costs of additional measures at this point in time, irrespective of the current lack of a traffic management budget.
 To reiterate previous comments, physical traffic calming features could not be provided without the installation of a system of street lighting to conform with centrally imposed regulations, and the associated costs would be considerable at a site that would not rank as being a priority.

 I do hope this explains the situation and demonstrates that the matter has been afforded due consideration.”